What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 Navigate Shanghai Like a Local: Top Tips

-1. Download WeChat since all of China life (and essentially the whole internet in China) runs through WeChat.
+1. Download WeChat: all of China life (and essentially the whole internet in China) runs through WeChat.
 This is a MUST.

 2. You can hook up your international credit card to Alipay so that you can pay for anything in China that way.
 China doesn't use cash nor does it really use credit cards (most places won't have a way to swipe a card easily), so it's best to hook up your card to Alipay, which is used here similar to Apple Pay in the rest of the world.

 3. Download Didi.
 This the most common ride-hailing app, similar to Uber.
-It's INSANELY cheap to use.
-Like an hour cab ride from the airport will cost about 22 euros/$24USD using Didi.
+It's cheap to use; for example, an hour cab ride from the airport will cost about 22 euros/$24USD using Didi.

-4. Download a VPN BEFORE you come.
-All internet outside of China (google, googlemaps, instagram, facebook, gmail, etc. will only work on your phone and laptop if you have a VPN installed ahead of time.
+4. Download a VPN BEFORE you arrive in China.
+All internet outside of China (Google, Googlemaps, Instagram, Gacebook, Gmail, etc. will only work on your phone and laptop if you have a VPN installed ahead of time.
 You won't be able to easily download it in China.)
-I use a VPN called Veee+ but I buy an annual subscription.
-Im not positive if they have a trial or something, since if they do, then you could just do like a week trial or something while you are in town.
+I use a VPN called Veee+ but Astrill is another option.
+Furthermore, if you purchase an eSIM in advance, for example from Trip.com, and install the eSIM prior to arriving in China, you shouldn't need a separate VPN.

 5. Download Dianping.
-This is like Yelp/Google Reviews but on crack as its used by every Chinese person for reviews of everything.
-The app is in Chinese but it is the most updated way to find any restaurant, bar, hotel, destination.
-For most Western places in Shanghai you can type in the name of the place in English and still find it.
-There’s a map function within the app that is way more accurate and updated than Google (a lot of Google locations for things in China aren’t the most accurate since Google isn’t used in China), so its good for being able to find where things are
+This is like Yelp/Google Reviews but on hyperdrive as it's used by every Chinese person for reviews of everything.
+The app is in Chinese, but it is the most updated way to find any restaurant, bar, hotel, destination.
+For most Western places in Shanghai, you can type in the name of the place in English and still find it.
+There’s a map function within the app that is more accurate and updated than Google (a lot of Google locations for things in China aren’t the most accurate since Google isn’t used in China), so it's good for being able to find where places are.

-7. China is super safe.
-You don't need to worry about walking around at night as a woman, you can leave your stuff at a table while you go to the bathroom and no one will steal it.
+7. China is very safe.
+You don't need to worry about walking around at night as a woman, you can leave your stuff on a table while you go to the bathroom, and no one will steal it.
+Of course, it's good to be mindful when traveling, but personal safety is, luckily, not a major concern in China.

 Visiting Hong Kong?
 Here's a similar guide to Hong Kong's best restaurants and bars.